 A digital product is anything you can sell on your personal blog that the customer will receive via download.

-Here are a few digital products you could sell on your personal blog:
+Here’s a quick list of digital products you can sell on your blog:

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.